The Difference Between 「ようだ」 and 「みたいだ」

 彼、忙しいみたいです。

-Both mean “He seems busy,” but the first sounds more polished and explanatory, while the second sounds more relaxed and natural in everyday conversation.
+However, the first sentence sounds more explanatory and calm, while the second sounds more conversational and friendly.

 外は静かなようだ。